arm61/pylj/docs/source/first-principles.md

 ## Two dimensions

-In two dimensions a particle has two translational degrees of freedom instead of three.
+In two dimensions an atom has two translational degrees of freedom instead of three.
 The volume becomes an area $A$, and $\Lambda^3$ becomes $\Lambda^2$, because the power of $\Lambda$ counts the momentum integrals, one for each velocity component:

 $$
 Q = \frac{A^N}{N!\,\Lambda^{2N}}, \qquad